isahmadbbr/arewadatascience/schedule.md

 bodyClass: page-about
 ---

 As part of our desire and motivation to train marginalized students, **Arewa Data Science Academy** already have student mentoring programs.
 We offer Nigerian university students seminars on data science, machine learning and related fields.
 We also offer free training on weekends to affected marginalized students.
-This year (2023), we are offering a more structured and sreamlined training, being sponsored by **Google Research** and **HausaNLP, Bayero University Kano**.
+This year (2023), we are offering a more structured and sreamlined training, being sponsored by **Google Research**, **TensorFlow** and **HausaNLP, Bayero University Kano**.
 We are targeting underrepresented groups including but not limited to Women and Students from rural communities and communities affected by insecurity.

 ----